josephalabiwork/sales-analysis-report-on-excel-/README.md

 *	Average Sales per Transaction: ₦45,018
 *	Total Profit: ₦10,671,625
 *	Total Cost: ₦25,342,450
+*	Sales Trend in Q2: The highest sales was recorded in june with a figure of ₦12,683,091

 ### 🏆 Product Insights
 * Highest Unit Price Product: 🥇 Rice- ₦2,992 per unit